orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Competition**

-NuCalm is an opinionated and UX-first automation layer that enables NTNX customers to manage their federated infrastructure.
+Calm is an opinionated and UX-first automation layer that enables NTNX customers to manage their federated infrastructure.

 NTNX competition in the automation and orchestration plane is NOT VMware vRA.
-As we launch Xi and bring NuCalm to Prism on-prem and the Xi control plane, the competition will be AWS foremost, with the possibility of smaller startups out-innovating NTNX as a company.
-This is why NuCalm is not be benchmarked to vRA features, though NTNX will prioritize features as per customer requirements for the Entery.
+As we launch Xi and bring Calm to Prism on-prem and the Xi control plane, the competition will be AWS foremost, with the possibility of smaller startups out-innovating NTNX as a company.
+This is why Calm is not be benchmarked to vRA features, though NTNX will prioritize features as per customer requirements for the Entery.

 Key Terms